teotikalki/stop-spammer-registrations-plugin/readme.txt

 4. Under the settings, review options that are enabled.
 The plugin will operate very well without changing any settings.
 You may wish to update Web Services APIs for reporting spam and change the captcha settings from the default OpenCapture.

 == Changelog ==

+= 6.02 =
+* fix link typo in summary.
+* fix conflict with Woo Commerce.

 = 6.01 =